elmoren/AdventOfCode2024/README.md

 9. Rust's VecDeques are awesome.
 LinkList probably would have worked better in this case.
 10. This one was pretty fun.
 Breadth first search
 11. Memoize by grouping rocks with the same value
+12. Flood fill using breadth first algorithm, calc perimeter as you add.
+Needed a hint for part 2.
+13.